Symbol1/BlueWaters-RM64/process.md

 To remediate, we divide the 1.7m-term polynomial into 311 sub-polynomials.
 We then compute the products of all pairs of these 311 sub-polynomials.
-There are 48,516 products to be computed, each product costs a Blue Water node 3 minutes.
+There are 48,516 pairs/products to be computed, each product costs a Blue Water node 3 minutes.
-Hence the entire job cost ≈ 2000 node-hours.
+Hence the entire job cost ≈ 2,000 node-hours.
 (Both openmp and MPI are used in this step.)

 ## Implementation details